openmeterio/openmeter/docs/decisions/0003-idempotency.md

 - Event replays may be necessary for failure and recovery scenarios.
 - CloudEvents are unique by ID + Source properties.

-Neither Kafka nor ksqlDB natively support message idempotency.
+Neither Kafka nor ksqlDB natively supports message idempotency.

 ## Considered Options

-To achive idempotency we discovered event deduplication options both on producer (API Server) and consumer (ksqlDB) side:
+To achieve idempotency we discovered event deduplication options both on producer (API Server) and consumer (ksqlDB) side:

 1. Redis with key expiration
 1. Redis with bloom filter